High Carbon Flake Graphite for the Worldwide Market.

 Dr. Bapty is a Partner at Northland Bancorp.
 He has more than 15 years of experience in capital markets.

 Robert Matter, P.E. — Director

-Mr. Matter is a Consulting Mining Engineer most recently with JDS Energy and Mining.
-He brings more than 20 years of project engineering experience, including resource estimation and mine operating plans.
+Mr. Matter is a Principal Mining Engineer with Brown and Caldwell.
+He brings more than 25 years of project engineering experience, including resource estimation and mine operating plans.

 *Disclaimer: The profile provides information which was sourced and approved by Eagle Graphite in order to help investors learn more about the company.
 Eagle Graphite is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.